 In many cases, there will be several reasonable approaches and this resource strives to simply clarify the possibilities and various rationales.
 Some of these topics may already be addressed within a protocol.
 Where they are relevant and left unaddressed, completion should offer the ethics committee a better sense of the protocol’s ethical issues within the proposed clinical trial.

 Do you have a specific protocol in mind?

 If you already have a specific protocol in mind the Essential Elements of Ethics course should be used in conjunction with the accompanying Points to Consider workbook and Points to Consider Checklist.
 The workbook provides space for researchers to consider and answer each question as they work through the course to create their protocol-specific Ethics Section.
 The Checklist summarizes the Points to Consider so that each point can be checked as researchers write their study protocol and ethics committee members review clinical trial protocols.

 The quiz for each module has been created to test your knowledge of the course material and to gain certification to demonstrate that you have successfully completed the entire course.
 Each quiz must be taken in order and we recommend that each quiz is taken directly after completing its associated module.
-A certificate will be issued on successful completion of all eleven quizzes (minimum of 80% required).
+A certificate will be issued on successful completion of all eleven quizzes which can be downloaded from your profile page (minimum of 80% required).